-Doctors – Your primary care doctor and the hospice medical director, in consultation with you and your family, make the hospice diagnosis and coordinate your care.
+Your doctor and the hospice medical director, with you and your family, recommend hospice and coordinate your care.

-Registered Nurses (RNs) – RNs with special expertise in pain and symptom management administer your overall care and help ensure your comfort.
+Registered Nurses (RNs) specializing in pain and symptom management tend to you on a regular or daily basis and help ensure your comfort.
 A nurse is on call 24 hours a day, seven days a week.

-Certified Nursing Assistants (CNAs) – Your caring team of CNAs provides daily living and personal care assistance, such as bathing, eating, and grooming.
+Certified Nursing Assistants (CNAs) provide living and personal care assistance, such as bathing, eating, and grooming.

-Family and Friends – Family and friends are welcomed no matter where you are receiving your hospice care.
-If you choose in-home hospice care, they may also serve as your primary caregivers, with members of the hospice team making regular visits to provide additional care and support.
+Family and Friends are welcome no matter where you are receiving your hospice care.
+If you choose in-home hospice care, they may also serve as your primary caregivers with support and visits from our hospice team.

-Hospice Volunteers – Trained hospice volunteers offer support and companionship to you and your loved ones.
-They assist with such activities as writing letters, creating scrapbooks or recordings of your memories, running errands, and providing a break for your caregivers.
+Hospice Volunteers are specially trained to offer support and companionship to you and your family.
+They assist with activities like writing letters, creating scrapbooks or recordings of your memories, running errands, and giving respite to your caregivers.

-Social Workers – Social workers assist you and your family with emotional, financial, and other personal concerns.
-Your social worker can also help you and your family find and access community resources.
+Social Workers assist you and your family with emotional, financial, and other personal concerns.
+Your social worker can also help you and your family with community resources.

-Chaplain – Our chaplain is available to help you and your family explore and address your spiritual issues, no matter what your faith.
-The chaplain can also assist with memorial preparations.
+Chaplains are available to help you and your family address your spiritual preferences, no matter your faith tradition.
+Chaplains can also assist with memorial preparations.

-Other Caregivers – You’ll have access to music therapists, massage therapists, and pet therapy volunteers.
+Other Nurturing Caregivers available to you include music therapists, massage therapists, and pet therapy volunteers.
 Their special services can provide comfort, reduce anxiety, or simply brighten your day.

-Bereavement Staff – Your family and loved ones receive support and education for a year following their loss.
+Bereavement Staff is available to your family and loved ones to provide support for a year following their loss.